rash/honey/README.md

 ## Licensing

-Shuttle is licensed under the Zero Clause BSD license.
+Honey is licensed under the Zero Clause BSD license.
 A copy of this license can be found in the LICENSE file.